 Why we’re here

 We follow the guidance of the Dalai Lama on making such issues public while still honoring the good we have received from our teacher.
+However we are not associated with the Dalia Lama or with Rigpa in any way.

 It is our sincere wish for the harm to stop and for those who enter Rigpa to be aware of what they might encounter within that organisation.
 There is no intention to destroy Sogyal Rinpoche or Rigpa, only to hold him and the organisation accountable for any questionable actions.
 We support postive change within the organisation, and hope that our deep examination of relevant topics can assist in the healing and renewal process.
 Although we oppose abuse, we still deeply appreciate all that we have received from Sogyal Rinpoche through his teachings.
+In line with that we aim to present a balanced rather than extreme viewpoint.

 Posts are not intended to be scolarly, we are more interested in providing information and reflections that encourage deep reflection in students as they process the allegations of abuse in Rigpa and what it means for them.